alibakh62/Robotics/notes/localization/1_kalman_filters.md

 }
 ```

-## Kalman Filter
+## 1D Kalman Filter
+So far we learned that the **measurement update** is a weighted sum of the prior belief and the measurement.
+The **state prediction** is the addition of the prior belief's mean and variance to the motion's mean and variance.

+As long as measurement data is available, and the robot has motions to implement.
+Below, we write the code that will iteratively go through the available measurements and motions, and apply a measurement update or a state prediction to each one of them.

 See the video [here](https://youtu.be/1nHSG4U_v2g).

-In the programming quiz below, write the code that will iteratively go through the available measurements and motions, and apply a measurement update or a state prediction to each one of them.

 ```cpp
 #include <iostream>